isg-software/advscrollevent/README.md

 #### Options for event handler function

 * `onUp(event, diff, scrollTop)`: function (default: `null`)
 	Event handler function called when user has scrolled up for at least `upBy` pixels (see option `upBy` in the next section).
-(In _horizontal mode_—see `horizontal`—this event is triggern upon scrolling to the left instead of upwards.)
+(In _horizontal mode_—see `horizontal`—this event is triggered upon scrolling to the left instead of upwards.)
 	Arguments:
 	* `event` is the original scroll event,
 	* `diff` is the amount of pixels scrolled up since last scrolling down,